vendrhub/vendr-documentation/content/docs/core/1.2.0/reference/vendr-core/dictionaryextensions.md

 #### TryGetTypedValue&lt;T&gt;

-Try to get the value of ditionary cast to a given Type
+Try to get the value of dictionary cast to a given Type

 ```csharp
 public static bool TryGetTypedValue<T>(this IDictionary<string, object> dict, string key,